I had a study with someone and this was his explanation of these Scriptures.

 - Verse 14: God will bring those that have died back with him.

-- Verse 15: Them that are alive and remain will not go before them that have died.
+- Verse 15: They who are alive and remain will not go before them that have died.
 Why?
 Because they are already with him.
 That's what Paul doesn't want us to be ignorant of (where are the dead).
 It says we say this to you by the word of the Lord.
 Where is that written?
 It's in Ecclesiastes 12:7.

 - Verse 16: Notice the colon.
 The dead shall rise first.
 Why?
 Because they are already with him.
 And also note the trump of God.
 It's the same trump Paul spoke of in I Corinthians 15:52.
 It is the seventh trump in Revelation 10:7.
 Notice the mystery Paul spoke of.